jjpickering10/CI-MS3-CoastalCatchIOW/README.md

 - Using Flask-login.
 I only discovered this midway through the project

 - More animations

+- Add pagination throughout posts, questions, comments section as well as admin pages.
+As the site would need it with bigger it grows.

 - Preventing page reload.
 I tried using barbaJS, but I kept having issues with it.
 So I decided against it.
 I used GSAP animations to improve the UX by waiting until page load to view page as some images werent loaded straight away when the page opened.